 My last post began a discussion of lessons I am learning from working with some outstanding leaders.
 Leaders who are focused on:

-• transforming their organizations, and
+• deeply engaging their boards, and

-• having greater impact in the world.
+• having more impact in the world.

 Sometimes becoming stronger means taking a step back and becoming more reflective.
 Business moves very fast today – and destined to move even faster.